UPPMAX/programming_formalisms/docs/prereqs.md

 You have a Zoom good setup, if:

 - :black_square_button: you can talk freely.
-If not, find a room/place where you can
+If not, find a room/place where you can.
 - :black_square_button: others in the Zoom room can clearly hear what you say.
-      If not, use a microphone
+      If not, use a microphone.
 - :black_square_button: you can clearly hear what others in the Zoom room say.
-      If not, use a headset
+      If not, use a headset.

 ### Visual Studio